Byron/gitoxide/README.md

 `gitoxide` crate that uses `git-features`.
 All feature toggles are additive.

-* **parallel** _(optional)_
+* **parallel**
   * Use scoped threads and channels to parallelize common workloads on multiple objects.
 If enabled, it is used everywhere where it makes sense.
   * As caches are likely to be used and instantiated per thread, more memory will be used on top of the costs for threads.
 * **fast-sha1**
-  * a multi-crate implementation that can use hardware acceleration, thus bearing the potential for up to 2Gb/s throughput on CPUs that support it, like AMD Ryzen.
+  * a multi-crate implementation that can use hardware acceleration, thus bearing the potential for up to 2Gb/s throughput on CPUs that support it, like AMD Ryzen or Intel Core i3.
 * **progress-log**
   * Implement the `Progress` trait using the `log` crate.
-Throttle progress output to one every 0.5 seconds unless messsages are sent manually.
+Throttle progress output to one every 0.5 seconds unless messages are sent manually.
 * **progress-prodash**
   * Implement the `Progress` trait for the tree data structures provided by `prodash`, which enables using a terminal user interface for progress.
-  * This is by far the most expensive progress option, as it pulls in an `async` TUI along with supporting infrastructure, which is kept minimal but has quite a footprint nonetheless.

  ### Serialization Support